woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/update-en.md

 #### Start the Windows disk manager

-> Once the X3 Pro is detected as a disk
+> Once the Note 9 Pro is detected as a disk

 ```cmd
 diskpart